crazycanoon/sys-monitor-log/README.md

-# 🛡️ Laptop Protection Capture
+# 🛡️ System Protection Capture

 A Python project that captures a photo from your laptop webcam and sends it to your **Telegram** whenever you log in.
 This acts as a personal security/logging tool to keep track of login events.